BaharaJr/api-docs/docs/users/user/user.md

 ![img alt](/images/SelfRegistrationForm.png)

  2. Provide either Email, Check number, Registration number or NIDA number as required.
  3. Provide an email address through which an activation link will be sent.

+ Editing User Details:
 1.  select Edit option, User form will open up as displayed in Figure below.
 2. Fill in the details
 3.  click the Save button to save them.

-Edit user form Figure

-## To disable user account
+ Disabling user accounts:

-1. Select Disable from among options as seen in the Figure below, then select the reason for disabling the user.
+1. From the users submenu, select 'Disable' from among options as seen in the Figure below, then select the reason for disabling the user.
 2. Click the Confirm button to confirm disabling that user.
 The user status will change to disabled.

-Disabling user accounts Figure

 NOTE: _Employees with records in the system can be converted to system users through self registration.
 To perform self registration do the following:
-Go to the login screen and locate the self registration button._
+Go to the login screen and locate the self registration button.

 HRHIS Login screen with self registration button Figure Click on the Self Registration button, a new self registration form will open up as observed in Figure below.